docsforadobe/illustrator-scripting-guide/docs/scripting/workingWithObjects.md

 ### Referring to selected art items

-To refer to all currently selected objects in a document, use the `document` object’s `selection` property.
+To refer to all currently selected objects in a document, use the `document` object's `selection` property.
 To work with the objects in the selection array, you must determine their type, so you will know which properties and methods or commands you can use with them.
-In JavaScript and VBScript, each artwork object type has a read-only `typename` property that you can use to determine the object’s type.
+In JavaScript and VBScript, each artwork object type has a read-only `typename` property that you can use to determine the object's type.
 In
 AppleScript, use the `class` property.

 ---

-## Notes on renaming objects stored in the application’s panels
+## Notes on renaming objects stored in the application's panels

 Several objects can be renamed; that is, their `name` property is writeable.
 The following types of objects can be sorted alphabetically in the corresponding Illustrator panel.
 If a script modifies the name of such an object, references to that object by index can become invalid.